words Alexa Wang

 Firstly, you need to assess how much care or help is needed on a daily basis.
 This will assist you in deciding what route to take when it comes to making sure your elderly parent is happy, healthy and comfortable.
 This becomes the first step in the long-term care plan.
 Remember, things change quickly so you also need to be flexible.
 Caring for your parent at home can save you money as well as ensure your parent feels comfortable and not abandoned.
 Be careful not to overlook your own health and take on too much responsibility.

 Secondly, having the right equipment makes all the difference as this can ensure you provide dignity to your loved one in these trying times.
 Whether this includes incontinence pads, a motorized mobility scooter, a stairlift or adjustments to your shower and other areas of the home, these things need to be considered.
 There are many devices and options available so make sure you invest in the appropriate equipment and accessories.
+For example, you can use a GPS personal alarm to ensure someone’s notified if they fall when no one’s around.

 Be Realistic and Take Care of Yourself